My interest and overall obsession with personal finance has led to my habit of talking with others about their own financial journey as well.

 Nearly all of the shop owners I run into have relied on building and maintaining a successful business that lasts a minimum of thirty years.
 One shop owner recently told me that you need "at least thirty" years of successful business to establish yourself in this country.
 "Fortunes cannot be made quickly," was a comment I heard just this week.

 Another behavior I see is the long hours and often a seven days per week work schedule.
 A lot of people would frown at the prospect of working seven days a week.
 However, the shop owners I know never complain about the fact they can run their own business and create income seven days per week.

 (iii) Stable family and avoidance of bad habits.

-Nearly all of the small business shop owners married young and stayed married- to the same spouse.
+Nearly all of the small business shop owners married young and stayed married.
 Starting a service business for instance is a major commitment of your time and by default your family's time.
 So maintaining a stable and intact family life simply makes the journey less rocky.
-Another common behavior I see in successful small business owners is the absence of key distractors, such as alcohol, smoking and gambling.
+Another common behavior I see in successful small business owners is the absence of key distractions, such as alcohol, smoking and gambling.

 (iv) Appreciation of Customers

 Several shop owners convey a similar message on the importance of keeping your customers happy.
-Another shop owner recently told me, "You must understand that there will always be good customers and bad/angry customers, and you cannot always make every customer happy, but the more customers return to you, the more business you will have in the future."
+The dry cleaner I've used for years once told me, "You must understand that there will always be good customers and bad/angry customers, and you cannot always make every customer happy, but the more customers return to you, the more business you will have in the future."

 (v) College savings, not student loans